nitin-panwar-6963/jurix-log-anlyzer/README.md

 ## 🌟 From Failure Detection to Automated Resolution

-### Built by Developers.
-Designed for Reliability.
+### AI-Powered Reliability Engineering for Modern DevOps Teams

 ⭐ Star the repository if you found this project useful.